 - Create a list of the tasks you work on for the website, and how long those tasks take you per week.

 - Make sure you have a break down of your revenue sources and your biggest costs (writers, developers, hosting)

 - Create a handover document for the new owner so they can hit the ground running if they buy your site

-- Find your buyer (either using a marketplace like Flippa/Empire Flippers, a broker like FE International, or a private buyer if possible)
+- Find your buyer (either using a marketplace like Flippa/Empire Flippers, a website broker, or a private buyer if possible)

 - Use a safe escrow payment service to ensure buyer and seller are both protected

 Okay, “complete” gets used a lot online to try and make the content seem like it’s the best.
 I’ll try to be as comprehensive as possible using my own process for selling a website but there is no such thing as a complete guide.